rraj-official/quark-hackathon-frontend/README.md

 - Thanks to the open-source community for their contributions and ongoing support.
 - Acknowledgment to Wissen for providing reliable life insurance data.
-- Appreciation for the developers and maintainers of Next.js, Bun, and the Python ecosystem for the robust tools and frameworks that power Insurewise.
+- Appreciation for the developers and maintainers of Next.js, Bun, and the Python ecosystem for the robust tools and frameworks that power InsureWise.

-Happy coding and enjoy your journey with Insurewise!
+Happy coding and enjoy your journey with InsureWise!